elovin/lineageos-clean-browsing/README.md

 You need to enable adb debugging and adb root debugging in the developer settings on your lineageOS device

 1. Install ADB tools on your linux/mac (I have not tested it on windows)
-2. Modify the config files for dnscrypt (otherwise it will just use the controld public resolver)
+2. Modify the config files for DNSCrypt (otherwise it will just use the controld public resolver) 2.1 To generate your own DNSCrypt stamp for your prefered DNS provider you can use the stamp generator from [DNSCrypt](https://dnscrypt.info/stamps/)
-3. Enable developer settings
+4. Enable developer settings
-4. Enable USB debugging and USB root debugging (On your lineageos phone)
+5. Enable USB debugging and USB root debugging (On your lineageos phone)
-5. Connect your phone (approve adb access)
+6. Connect your phone (approve adb access)
-6. Run the setup script 'bash ./setup.sh'
+7. Run the setup script 'bash ./setup.sh'

 ## Dependencies
 1. [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy)